-To the Company's knowledge, based solely on a review of the reports filed electronically with the SEC and written representations that no other reports were required, during the fiscal year ended December 31, 2019, all Section 16(a) filing requirements applicable to its officers, directors and greater than ten percent beneficial owners were complied with, with the exception of the following due to oversight: Rennes Fondation filed its Form 3 approximately two months late and had two late Form 4 filings by approximately two months and one day; Sushma Shivaswamy had two late Form 4 filings by approximately one month and approximately two months; Queena Han had two late Form 4 filings by approximately two months and one late Form 3 and one Form 4 approximately two months late; and Thorpe McKenzie had one late Form 4 filing by one day.
+To the Company's knowledge, based solely on a review of the reports filed electronically with the SEC and written representations that no other reports were required, during the fiscal year ended December 31, 2020, all Section 16(a) filing requirements applicable to its officers, directors and greater than ten percent beneficial owners were complied with, except for the following: W. Thorpe McKenzie, a director, filed a Form 4 reporting an option exercise one day late and a Form 4 reporting an option grant two days late; Bay Street Financial S.A., a 10% shareholder, filed a Form 4 reporting a stock sale one month late; Queena Han, an executive officer, filed a Form 4 reporting an option exercise and a stock sale two days late; Donald H. MacAdam, a director, filed a Form 4 reporting an option grant two days late; Peter Libby, a director, filed a Form 4 reporting an option grant eight months late; and Sushma Shivaswamy, an executive officer, filed a Form 4 reporting two option exercises and two stock sales two days late.